 These behaviours, which have been the foundation of all subsequent activity, are: Start with the Consumer; Collaborate with Purpose; Take Accountability with Confidence; Be Authentic and Inclusive to all; and Build our Future.
-During 2022, our focus was on supporting colleagues to become familiar with these behaviours.

 Every employee received training in understanding how best to live our behaviours in their working lives, with leaders going through an immersive five-day programme, which we called Connections.